geel9/runelite-custom-item-hovers/README.md

 For example, on Windows, this might be `C:/Users/{username}/.runelite/customitemhovers`

 Place your hover files in this folder.
-To start, you can use the files in the `examples` folder of this repo.
+To start, you can copy over the files in the `examples` folder of this repo.

-# Hover File
+## Easily Navigating to your Hover File Directory
-A Hover File is simply a JSON file.

-See the `examples` folder for the format.
+To quickly open the directory containing your hover files, simply execute the configurable chat command to do so.

+By default, this is `::openhoverdir`, but this can be changed via plugin config.

+# Creating Custom Hovers

+See [docs/HoverFiles.md](docs/HoverFiles.md) to learn how to create your own hovers.

+# Known Issues
+- Noted items are not presently supported; hovers will not show for them.